EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

 This section will cover how to download and set up mymc.
 For the website, see [http://www.csclub.uwaterloo.ca:11068/mymc/](http://www.csclub.uwaterloo.ca:11068/mymc/).

+!!! quote

-"mymc is a public domain utility for working with PlayStation 2 memory card images (.ps2) as used by the PlayStation 2 emulator PCSX2.
+    mymc is a public domain utility for working with PlayStation 2 memory card images (.ps2) as used by the PlayStation 2 emulator PCSX2.
 It allows save files in the MAX Drive (.max), EMS (.psu), SharkPort (.sps), X-Port (.xps) and Code Breaker (.cbs) formats to be imported directly into these images.
-It can also export save files in either the MAX Drive and EMS formats."
+It can also export save files in either the MAX Drive and EMS formats.

 #### Set up Folders